ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 You should consider three levels of testing for your PyAnsys library: unit, integration, and functional.

-* :ref:`Unit Testing` validates your library at the lowest possible level, isolating individual classes and methods without any communication with other libraries or services.
+* :ref:`Unit testing` validates your library at the lowest possible level, isolating individual classes and methods without any communication with other libraries or services.

-* :ref:`Integration Testing` validates that your library works in the context of an app or software stack.
+* :ref:`Integration testing` validates that your library works in the context of an app or software stack.
 For example, if your library extends or wraps the features of an external service, you must test that service in conjunction with your library.
 On GitHub, the ideal approach for this would